OWASP/www-project-developer-guide/draft/05-requirements/04-security-rat.md

 ### 3.4 SecurityRAT

-The [OWASP SecurityRAT][srat] (Requirement Automation Tool) is used to generate and manage security requirements.
+The [OWASP SecurityRAT][srat] (Requirement Automation Tool) is used to generate and manage security requirements that are obtained the [OWASP ASVS][asvs] project.
-It provides an automated approach to requirements management during development of frontend, server and mobile applications.
+It also provides an automated approach to requirements management during development of frontend, server and mobile applications.

 At present it is an OWASP Incubator project but it is likely to be upgraded soon to Laboratory status.